Frisco for families

 The Frisco Native American Museum is a must do when visiting Hatteras Island.
 The site of an ancient Indian village has been found near the museum and is being excavated.
 The tranquil museum is filled with authentic Indian artifacts and educational displays.

-The proximity of Frisco to great surf fishing and charter boat docks makes it an ideal spot to enjoy with your family.
+The proximity of Frisco to great surf fishing, charter boat docks and other things to do makes it an ideal vacation spot to enjoy with your family on the Outer Banks.
 There are numerous tucked away cottages that are nestled in the trees and dunes.
 There are also National Park Service camping accommodations popular because of their out of the way charm.